etienapps/tv-explorer/README.md

 # TV Explorer
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
-**TV Explorer** is an interactive map-based Android app that lets users discover and stream online TV channels from around the world.
+TV Explorer is a global television map app for Android.
+It lets users discover and stream online TV channels from all around the world.

-### Features
+## Features

-- Interactive globe or map with location-based TV channel markers
+- Interactive globe with clickable city/country markers
-- Live stream playback
+- Live TV stream playback
-- Channel information and favorites
+- Channel info and favorites
+- M3U playlist support
+- Premium: Multiple playlist support and playlist saving
+- Free version with ads and limited features

+## Data Sources

-- Integrated search
+- iptv-org/open-iptv
-- Powered by open-source playlists (e.g., iptv-org)
+- Other open-source M3U playlists

-### Technologies
+## Technology Stack

+- Kotlin (Android)
-- Kotlin / Android SDK
+- OpenGL / Map library for globe visualization
 - ExoPlayer for streaming
-- OpenStreetMap or globe visualization
-- Channel database parsing

-### Status
-**Alpha version under development.** Public testing starts soon.

-### Contact
-apps.by.etien@gmx.com
+- Jetpack Compose UI

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+You are free to use, modify, and distribute this software with proper attribution.